shaack/teevi/README.md

 the essence of unit testing in JavaScript.

 It allows unit testing of JavaScript without additional dependencies, right in your browser.
+Besides, Teevi has almost the same syntax as Mocha with Chai but is a hundred times smaller.

 Demo: [http://shaack.com/projekte/teevi/test/](http://shaack.com/projekte/teevi/test/)